aventerine/arcade_game/README.md

 # Getting Started:

-To begin, simply run index.html and the game will self initiate.
+To begin, simply run index.html and the game will start.

 # Gameplay